pranavburnwal/registry-test/README.txt

 One-click dApp: https://oneclickdapp.com/subject-puzzle
 Documentations fo the same: https://ipfs.io/ipfs/QmSCLsLykUdzeU7gVCJ7yA2LawAJyDMWsm5eVjUQu1rVGh If you want to access the deployed with just Metamask without installation or code run.
+PS: Do ensure the network selected on Metamask is Ropsten.
+OneCLickDapp uses the default network selected.

 ------------------SAMPLE README BY REMIX IDE------------------------------